Larkinabout/fvtt-custom-dnd5e/README.md

 </details>

 ### Dead
-- Apply the Dead status effect when an NPC is reduced to zero HP.
+- Apply the Dead or Unconscious status effect when an NPC is reduced to zero HP, with an option to apply Unconscious only to NPCs with the Important trait.
 - Tint and/or rotate the token when it gains the Dead status effect.

 <details>